 We are delighted to announce that Galway City who will host the European Volunteer Centre (CEV) Capacity Building Conference LEVEL: Large Events: Volunteering, Empowerment and Learning on Thursday 23 and Friday 24 April 2020 in the Institute for Lifecourse and Society at the National University of Ireland, Galway.

-On Wednesday 22 April 2020 the Volunteer Ireland National Volunteer Leadership Conference takes place in the same venue (Further details)
+On Wednesday 22 April 2020 the Volunteer Ireland National Volunteer Management Conference takes place in the same venue (Further details).

 The Capacity Building conference will explore how volunteers in large events can be best recruited & managed and provide the biggest added value for the success of the event, the wider community and the volunteers themselves.

 The conference will seek to identify what are the specificities of volunteering in large events and will consider how such experiences can best lead to longer term volunteering for those who are interested to further contribute as a volunteer in other contexts.

 Participants will learn how the well-being of volunteers in large events can be protected and how the question of their skills development can be best approached.
 The motivation of volunteers in large events will also be discussed and greater understanding reached.

 - Funding and expense coverage policy and procedures

 - Orientation including online pre-event training

 - Volunteer culture development, branding and communication